Sprie/GetBingWallpaper/README.md

 # GetBingWallpaper
-Get bing.com's background picture everyday and use in my computer.
+Get bing.com's background picture everyday and use in my desktop.